timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

 Wavefront is now known as **Aria Operations for Applications**, VMware's full-stack observability solution from infrastructure to applications.

-For this workshop, you will use Zipkin as our trace backend to collect and visualize the traces, already running in the cluster.
+For this workshop, you will use Zipkin as our trace backend to collect and visualize the traces already running in the cluster.

 In addition to the `org.springframework.boot:spring-boot-starter-actuator` dependency, we have to add a library that bridges the Micrometer Observation API to either OpenTelemetry or Brave and one that reports traces to the selected solution.